 Brannon, Heather.
 “Want Healthy, Attractive Skin?
 This Is Mostly Responsible for It.”
 Verywellhealth.

 So this means I’ll wear gloves when washing dishes and take shorter, warm (not hot) showers and baths.
 I’ll be bathing and showering with gentle, fragrance-free, moisturizing soaps, cleansers, or body washes.
 Harvard Health suggests Dove, Olay, and Basis, or soap-free cleansers like Cetaphil, Oilatum-AD, and Aquanil.
 It’s advised to gently pat your skin with a soft cotton towel to dry off and apply fragrance-free moisturizer right after drying.
+I use my Body Buddy lotion applicator after every shower for areas I can’t easily reach on my own.

 When I was growing up there weren’t that many different ways to clean the skin.
 I remember Ivory Soap for face washing and Lifebuoy Soap for the rest of the body.
 We used Noxzema for the acne years and Ponds Cleansing Cream when we began wearing makeup.
 Thankfully, we’ve come a long way in skin care routines.